CommunityToolkit/Graph-Controls/README.md

 Try out the WindowsProvider to enable authentication based on the native Windows Account Manager (WAM) APIs in your UWP apps, without requiring a dependency on MSAL.

 1. Associate your app with the Microsoft Store.
 The app association will act as our minimal app registration for authenticating consumer MSAs.
 See the [WindowsProvider docs](https://github.com/windows-toolkit/Graph-Controls/edit/main/Docs/WindowsProvider.md) for more details.
-1. Install the `CommunityToolkit.Uwp.Authentication` package
+1. Install the `CommunityToolkit.Authentication.Uwp` package
 1. Set the GlobalProvider to a new instance of WindowsProvider with pre-configured scopes:

     ```csharp
-    using CommunityToolkit.Net.Authentication;
-    using CommunityToolkit.Uwp.Authentication;
+    using CommunityToolkit.Authentication;

     string[] scopes = new string[] { "User.Read" };